SwedbankPay/developer.swedbankpay.com/_includes/payee-reference.md

 {% assign invoice_payments = include.invoice_payments | default: false%}

 {% if invoice_payments %}
-The `payeeReference` is used as a receipt/invoice number when the payer choses to pay with Invoice Payments.
+The `payeeReference` is used as a receipt/invoice number when the payer chooses to pay with Invoice Payments.
 Depending on the specifications in the contract, it has some specific processing rules described below.